As a public body we strive to provide value for money and have a sound financial management system in place.

 We have a duty to spend taxpayers’ money lawfully and before spending we ensure that:

 - We have a legal power to do so.
-(If we spent money where no power exists we would be acting ultra vires – beyond our powers).
+(There must be legislation in place to allow us to spend otherwise we would be acting ultra vires – beyond our powers).

-- We follow lawful procedures in accordance with our Financial Regulations.
+- We spend money in accordance with our Financial Regulations.

 - Appoint a Responsible Financial Officer (RFO) to manage its finances (Local Government Act 1972, S151).